 Cocaine is typically snorted or applied to the gums.
-In its powder form, you cannot smoke it or inject it.
+In its powder form (cocaine hydrochloride, or HCL), you cannot smoke it or inject it.
 To do so, you must change its structure.
-Freebasing changes the structure so it can be smoked or injected, and in doing so, illicit a stronger effect.
+Freebasing changes the structure by removing the cocaine base from the salt form so that the base can be smoked or injected, and in doing so, illicit a stronger effect.

 People with a cocaine addiction need to take higher doses over time to feel the same effects.
 So, freebasing the drug may become the method of choice as the addiction worsens.
-However, using cocaine in this way is especially dangerous and can lead to a deadly overdose.
+However, this method of cocaine abuse is especially dangerous and can lead to a deadly overdose.